johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

 {: .box-warning}
 This is just a start of my network benchmarking journey, especially as I'm adding hard wiring to my office hopefully this month.
 I'll log my methods and results over time here.

+{: .box-note}
+Note to self, break this sprawling post into a few articles.

 ### Rant